sealcode/sealious/docs/reference.md

 #### Existing channels

 Some noteworthy plugins that contain useful channels are:

 * [sealious-www-server](https://github.com/Sealious/sealious-www-server) - it can also automatically generate high-quality REST API.

-####Constructor
+#### Channel: Constructor

 ```js
 var Sealious = require("sealious");
 var CliChannel = new Sealious.ChipTypes.Channel("cli");
 ```

 The constructor takes only one argument, which is a string that represents the channel's name and has to be unique amongst all other channels.

 The constructor returns an object (which has a Chip as its prototype).
 This object can be extended with any desired methods.

-####Simple Channel example - command-line-interface
+####Simple Channel example: command-line-interface

 We're going to create a simple channel, that reads from standard input and listens for a simple command:

-* list [resource_type_name] - lists all resources of given type
+> `list [resource_type_name]` - lists all resources of given type

-We'll use `readline` module, which is built-in into node.
+We'll be using the `readline` module, which is built-in into node.

 Consider following code: